meldstonerogers/cintel-05-cintel-project/README.md

 ## Try in the Browser

 Go to PyShiny Playground at <https://shinylive.io/py/examples/#basic-app>.
 Copy and paste content from [dashboard/app.py](dashboard/app.py) and run.

-The PyShiny Playground includes these packages already, so you won't need requirements.txt.
+The PyShiny Playground includes these packages already, so you won't need requirements.txt:

 - <https://shiny.posit.co/py/docs/shinylive.html#python-packages>